-The answer to these questions is basically No, not really.
-This is not unique to tango: I like Cuban Salsa but I find that I cannot effectively dance at parties where people dance LA Style Salsa because the music and the dancing technique are too different.
+My answer to these questions is basically No, not really.
+This is not unique to tango: I like Cuban salsa but I find that I cannot effectively dance at parties where people dance LA style salsa because the music and the dancing technique are too different.
 I don’t really like the music they play, and the women I dance with cannot follow my lead.

-A good analogy for this might be learning to play guitar.
-If someone told you that they are learning to play guitar you might assume that they are learning to play acoustic guitar (because that’s what most people start on).
-But actually most people play electric guitar and a lot of people play also classical guitar.
-The instrument, equipment, repertoire, venues and technique involved are all very different.
-Still, they are all types of guitar and so transitioning from say acoustic to classical guitar might be easier than from acoustic guitar to the saxophone or piano.
+You can think of it on analogy with learning to play guitar.
+If someone told you that they are learning to play guitar you might assume that they are learning to play acoustic guitar because that is what most people start on.
+But actually a lot of people play electric guitar and others play classical guitar.
+The instrument, equipment, repertoire, venues and technique involved in each type of guitar are all very different.
+Still, structurally speaking, they are all types of guitar and so transitioning from say acoustic to classical guitar might be easier than from acoustic guitar to the saxophone or piano.

-So it is best to treat these styles as really quite distinct forms and not mix them in the same basket.
-More importantly, for our purposes here, that means that the technique and mindset that you learned in a Salon Style Tango or Tango Nuevo do not apply, and will probably hinder your progress, if you try to apply them to learning Tango Estilo Milonguero.
+So it is best to treat these styles as distinct forms and not put them all in the same basket.
+More importantly, for our purposes here, that means that the technique and mindset that you learned in a salon style tango or tango nuevo do not apply, and will probably hinder your progress, if you try to apply them to learning tango estilo milonguero.

 One may argue that Salon Style Tango is the most useful one to learn because it has the most classes and events.
-However, on the downside, it also has the lowest rate of retention, that is, while most people take Salon Style Tango it is also the case that most people get bored and drop out within 6 to 12 months, whereas the other styles can claim that their adherents are more committed to their styles in the long run.
-Many people who do stick with Salon Style Tango will gravitate in the direction of Tango Estilo Milnguero as the find the fixed choreography increasingly repetitious and boring, or else move to Tango Nuevo.
+However, on the downside, it also has the lowest rate of retention, that is, while most people take salon style tango it is also the case that most people get bored and drop out within 6 to 12 months, whereas the other styles can claim that their adherents are more committed to their styles in the long run.
+Many people who do stick with salon style tango will gravitate in the direction of tango estilo milonguero as the find the fixed choreography increasingly repetitious and boring, or else move to Tango Nuevo.

 Selecting a teacher